jissac/ScratchML/README.md

 ## Datasets
 Datasets used in this repository.
+### Gender Recognition by Voice
+A collection of recorded voice samples from male and female speakers.
+[Hosted by Kaggle](https://www.kaggle.com/primaryobjects/voicegender)
 ### Cats vs. Dogs
 A subset of data from the Microsoft Research team [hosted by Kaggle](https://www.kaggle.com/c/dogs-vs-cats) with images that contain either cats or dogs.
 ### Iris Dataset